it-academy-svhec/intro-to-programming/primers/C Programming Data Types Primer.md

-# Types, Operators, and Expressions Primer
+# Data Types Primer
-In this primer, we will explore data types, operators, and expressions.
+In this primer, we will explore data types, which are essential to write correct programs in any language.
 You will create a single Replit and use it throughout this primer.
 Pay close attention to the instructions since there are instances where you will need to partially modify the code or completely clear it.

-## Data types

 Data is stored in memory as ones and zeroes.
 So whether you are storing a character for a letter grade or an integer for the number of days passed, the data is still binary.
 We use data types to indicate how we should handle stored binary information.
 Essentially, we can tag the raw binary data to indicate how it should be handled (e.g., as a number, string of text, or single character).
 C provides basic data types called primitive data types.
 More complex data types can be constructed from combined the simple primitive data types.

-### Integers
+## Integers

 The integer data type is used to store positive or negative whole numbers including zero.
 This data type is useful for storing information such as the number of days in a week or the quantity of a product in stock.

-1. Create a REPL named **Types, Operators, and Expressions Primer**
+1. Create a REPL named **Data Types Primer**

 2. Add the following code to define a main program and an integer variable named `days` to store the number of days in a week.